top of page

 This is why women who stop keto, because it is not sustainable, often see the weight come back on, sometimes with additional pounds.

-Is The Keto Diet Right for PCOS or Insulin Resistance?
+What About Keto for PCOS or Insulin Resistance?

-While it’s true that a strict low-carb or keto diet can lower insulin levels, it’s crucial to work with a dietitian like myself.
-We can personalize your macros and sync your diet with your menstrual cycle to avoid disrupting natural hormone balance.
+While it’s true that a strict low-carb or keto diet can lower insulin levels, it’s crucial to work with a dietitian to make sure you're still getting the nutrients you need.
+As a dietitian, my goal is to personalize macros and sync your diet with your menstrual cycle to avoid disrupting natural hormone fluctuations.

 Insulin is necessary for converting the inactive thyroid hormone T4 into the active thyroid hormone T3.
 When insulin levels drop too fast or remain low for too long, it can lead to low T3 levels in the body.
 This can result in hypothyroid symptoms, which include: